 In the future, criteria will be built out by ZDHC to apply V2.0 of ZDHC MMCF Guidelines, including air emissions and responsible fibre production.

 Key Improvements Required

-- Implementing concrete and effective measures to remediate or provide restitution for the company’s legacy of adverse social and environmental impacts, including meeting restoration requirements dictated by science through increasing APRIL’s stated target of a 1:1 restoration ratio.
+- Implement concrete and effective measures to remediate or provide restitution for the company’s legacy of adverse social and environmental impacts, including resolving conflict with traditional and local communities;

 Areas where the company is showing leadership